★★★★★

 Thick rice krispie treat packed with marshmallows.

-There are thousands of recipes for making this classic treat, and I’m putting it out there that my recipe is BEST.
-Why?
+There are thousands of recipes for making homemade krispie treats, and I’m putting it out there that my recipe is BEST.
+You may see some similar nowadays, but they all stem from my original add-ins.

 • Only 4 ingredients